Unlocking Tenant Data for Better GRESB Scores

 Some of the most frequently encountered challenges include:

-• Lack of Tenant Incentive: Tenants are primarily focused on running their businesses, and while they might appreciate energy cost savings, it's often not their top priority.
+- Lack of tenant incentive: Tenants are primarily focused on running their businesses, and while they might appreciate energy cost savings, it may not be their top priority right now.
 Landlords need to be more understanding of this perspective.

 While the obstacles are real, they are not insurmountable